No reviews

 General advice

 • use long pepper whole or broken.
-When you grind the pepper, grind your pepper shortly before use, and store what you have ground too much in a tightly closed jar.
+When you grind the pepper, grind your pepper shortly before use, and store any excess ground in a tightly sealed jar.

-• whole or broken pepper is best used in stews, so that the pepper has time to integrate,
+• the whole or broken pepper works best in stews, so that the pepper has time to integrate,

 • add ground long pepper to your preparation at the very last minute